How do I use hashtags to promote my travel business?

 We don’t typically recommend using hashtags on Facebook unless it’s part of a particular campaign such as #coralcoasthighway.

-The reason why we don’t advise using hashtags on Facebook is because people don’t tend to search by hashtags on this platform.
-Not to mention a whole bunch of hashtags on a Facebook post looks rather messy as you can’t really attempt to hide them, like you can on Instagram.
+The reason why we don’t advise using tags on Facebook is because people don’t tend to search by tags on this platform.
+Not to mention a whole bunch of tags on a Facebook post looks rather messy as you can’t really attempt to hide them, like you can on Instagram.

 Hashtags on Twitter

 Therefore we recommend only using 1-3 hashtags per tweet.
-Typically hashtags will also be a bit broader than on Instagram so using your region, state or campaign hashtags are best.
+Typically tags will also be a bit broader than on Instagram so using your region, state or campaign tags are best.
 Such as #justanotherdayinwa or #westernaustralia.

-What you can also do to save space, is make the hashtags part of your tweet rather than just tacking them on the end.
+What you can also do to save space, is make the tags part of your tweet rather than just tacking them on the end.